rubenfiszel/master-thesis/th2/2017-08-16-thesis-part-2.md

 Since all nodes mix-in a `SourceX`, the compiler can check that the inputs of each node are of the right type.

-All `SourceX` must define `def listenI(x: A)` where `I` goes from 1 to X and `A` correspond to the corresponding type parameter of `SourceX`. `def listenI(x: A)` defines the action to take whenever a packet is received from the input I. Those functions are callback used to pass packets to the nodes following a listener pattern.
+All `SourceX` must define `def listenI(x: A)` where `I` goes from 1 to X and `A` correspond to the corresponding type parameter of `SourceX`. `def listenI(x: A)` defines the action to take whenever a packet is received from the input I. Those functions are callbacks used to pass packets to the nodes following a listener pattern.

 There is a special case, `SourceN[A, R]` which represent nodes that have an \*-arity of type `A` and emit packets of type `R`.
 For instance, the `Plot` nodes take \* number of sources and display them all on the same plot.
-The only constraint is that all the source nodes must emit the same kind of data of type A. Else it would not make sense to compare them.
-For plot specifically, `A` has also a context bound of `Data` which means that there exists a conversion from `A` to a `Seq[Float]`, to ensure that `A` is displayable in a multiplot as time series.
+The only constraint is that all the source nodes must emit the same kind of data of type A. Otherwise, it would not make sense to compare them.
+For plots specifically, `A` also has a context bound of `Data` which means that there exists a conversion from `A` to a `Seq[Float]`, to ensure that `A` is displayable in a multiplot as time series.
 The x-axis, the time, correspond to the timestamp of emission contained in the packet.

 An intermediary node that applies a transformation mixs-in the trait `OpX[A, B, ..., R]` where `A, B` is the type of the input, and `R` is the type of the output.